Marie-Philip Poulin: Boston University

-Les Canadiennes de Montreal
+Les Canadiennes de Montréal

-Poulin returned to the CWHL in the autumn of 2015.
-Selected in the 2015 CWHL Draft, Poulin would finish the season as the recipient of the Angela James Bowl.
-At the conclusion of the 2015–16 CWHL season, she was the inaugural winner of the Jayna Hefford Trophy.
+Poulin returned to the CWHL in the autumn of 2015 when she was selected by the Stars in the 2015 CWHL Draft.
+Before the season began, the Stars announced a partnership with the NHL's Montreal Canadiens and re-branded as Les Canadiennes de Montréal.
+At the conclusion of the 2015–16 CWHL season, she was the inaugural winner of the Jayna Hefford Trophy as most valuable player; she also secured the Angela James Bowl as the league's top scorer.

-Poulin scored two goals in the 2017 Clarkson Cup final in Ottawa.
+Poulin captained the team to the 2017 Clarkson Cup championship, scoring two goals in the final in Ottawa, with Montreal defeating the Calgary Inferno by a score of 3–1.
+She won her second CWHL MVP award at the conclusion of the 2017 season.

 Poulin decided not to return to Les Canadiennes after the Olympics for the run up to the 2018 Clarkson Cup.

-Poulin scored a hat trick against the Toronto Furies on January 5, 2019 in a 3–1 match played in Brossard, Quebec.
+She helped lead the team back to contention ahead of the 2019 Clarkson Cup; however, Poulin missed the playoffs due to injury.
+She won the final MVP award in CWHL history, her third win of the award, for her 2019 performance.

 PWHPA

-After the CWHL collapsed in May 2019, Poulin joined the ForTheGame movement that led to the creation of the PWHPA.
+The CWHL abruptly collapsed after the 2018–19 season.
+In the wake of the collapse, Poulin joined the #ForTheGame movement that led to the creation of the PWHPA.
+Poulin captained one of four teams in the first PWHPA Dream Gap tour showcase in Toronto in September 2019, leading her team to a 2–0 record in the weekend round-robin tournament.
 As a member of the PWHPA, she took part in the Elite Women's Showcase at the 2020 NHL All-Star Game.
 She was afterwards voted as the best female hockey player in the world by NHL players, after having finished second in the vote the year before.
 In December 2019, she had been named among the top-4 Québecois athletes of the 2010s decade by the readers of La Presse.

-She was among several high-profile PWHPA members who reacted indifferently to the news of the NWHL's expansion into Canada with the addition of the Toronto Six, stating that "I think there's a reason why many of us are not playing in that league."
+Poulin was among several high-profile PWHPA members who reacted indifferently to the news of the National Women's Hockey League's 2020 expansion into Canada with the addition of the Toronto Six, stating that "I think there's a reason why many of us are not playing in that league."

-At the 2021 Secret Cup, which was the Canadian leg of the 2020–21 PWHPA Dream Gap Tour, Marie-Philip Poulin scored the third-period game-winner for Team Bauer (Montreal) in the 4-2 championship win over Team Sonnet (Toronto).
-Additionally, she recorded two assists for a three-point performance.
+At the 2021 Secret Cup, which was the Canadian leg of the 2020–21 PWHPA Dream Gap Tour, Poulin scored the third-period game-winner for Team Bauer (Montreal) in a 4-2 championship win over Team Sonnet (Toronto).
+She also recorded two assists for a three-point performance.
 Overall, Poulin was the scoring champion in the 2021 Secret Cup, with five goals and six assists in five games.
+In what would prove to be the final PWHPA season in 2023–24, Poulin led the Dream Gap Tour in scoring with 12 goals and 27 points in 20 games, and help lead Team Harvey's to the 2023 Secret Cup title.